 The following courses are required prerequisites for courses in the business core and may count toward the campus core as well.
 Please see an advisor for more details:

-Requiring a C- or higher:
+The following courses require a C- or higher:

-Requiring a C or higher:
+The following courses require a C or higher:

 Choose one of the following courses: (a specific course may be required for some majors)

 Other courses in international business may be offered periodically that satisfy the international studies requirement.

 Business students must complete the prescribed courses in a major at CU Denver.
 Transfer courses are not permitted to apply in the major.

 - *Accounting Major - BS in Business Administration

 - Entrepreneurship Major - BS in Business Administration